Article Categories

 1.Intercultural Team Building

 Internal business structures have been radically transformed over the past few decades.
 Changes in areas such as communication and transportation technology and shifts towards global interdependency have resulted in companies becoming increasingly international and therefore intercultural.
-In addition, the need to 'go global' and to ...
+In addition, the need to ...

 2.Cross Cultural Interviews